andreaulicna/42_Inception/README.md

 <br>
 - **NGINX config**:

   - `listen 80; listen 443 ssl;`: Listen for connections on ports 80 (HTTP) and 443 (HTTPS).
-In practice, the server will be accessible via both HTTP and HTTPS.
+The server would be accessible via both HTTP and HTTPS with this setting, but 80 shoudl be commented out to allow only secure connection.

   - `server_name aulicna.42.fr www.aulicna.42.fr;`: Sets the server name to `aulicna.42.fr` and `www.aulicna.42.fr`.
 Nginx will respond to requests that are made to these domain names.

-  - `root /var/www/public/html;`: Sets the root directory for requests to `/var/www/public/html`.
+  - `root /var/www/html/wordpress;`: Sets the root directory for requests to `/var/www/html/wordpress`.
 This is the directory where Nginx will look for files to serve when it receives a request.

   - `ssl_certificate /etc/nginx/ssl/aulicna.42.fr.crt;`: Sets the path to the SSL certificate.
 This certificate is used to establish a secure connection with the client.